-The Program Administrator will review all waiver requests and will determine whether to grant the waiver, taking into account the circumstances and all relevant information, including the Participant's justification for the Energy Delivery Failure and whether the Participant knew in advance, or reasonably should have known in advance, of an Energy Delivery Failure, and what efforts the Participant took to notify the Program Administrator, the Program Operator, and any affected Participant in advance of such Energy Delivery Failure.
-The Program Administrator may request any additional information it deems necessary to act on the waiver request, and the Participant will timely respond to such requests.
+The Program Administrator will review all Waiver requests and will determine whether to grant the Waiver, taking into account the circumstances and all relevant information, including the Participant's justification for the Energy Delivery Failure and whether the Participant knew in advance, or reasonably should have known in advance, of an Energy Delivery Failure, and what efforts the Participant took to notify the Program Administrator, the Program Operator, and any affected Participant in advance of such Energy Delivery Failure.
+The Program Administrator may request any additional information it deems necessary to act on the Waiver request, and the Participant will timely respond to such requests.
+Additionally, in order to validate the Sharing Requirement associated with the period of the Energy Delivery Failure, the Program Administrator may request additional information associated with the Sharing Requirement inputs from all Participants during the period the Delivery Failure occurred.